myles-lewis/locuszoomr/README.md

 # locuszoomr

-This is a pure R implementation of locuszoom for plotting genetic data at a genomic locus accompanied by gene annotations.
+This is a pure R implementation of locuszoom for plotting genetic data at genomic loci accompanied by gene annotations.
 It uses the LDlink API to query linkage disequilibrium data from 1000 genomes.

 # Installation